Top things to do Kilkenny Ireland.

-Alice is a member of the Medieval Mile Museum team and here she gives us the inside scoop on things to do in Kilkenny;
+Alice is a member of the Medieval Mile Museum team and here she gives us the inside scoop on the top things to do in Kilkenny Ireland.

-In rain or shine there is plenty of things to do and see in Kilkenny.
+In rain or shine, there is plenty of fun things to do in Kilkenny Ireland.
 But let’s imagine a sunny summers day (bring an umbrella just in case).
 This is my itinerary for when friends come to visit.

 The Nore Valley Walk begins at the bottom of my garden and so a riverside walk into the city is a beautiful start to the morning.